-The people of Salem are whipped into a bloodthirsty frenzy by a series of distrustful and escalating misinterpretations after a group of teenage girls are accused of dancing devilishly in the woods.
-Rather than face consequences for their actions, the girls begin a chain of finger-pointing until neighbor turns against neighbor, whispers become testimony, fabrications become facts, and a once powerless teenage girl suddenly has the ability to decide the fate of all those around her.
-As the hearts of the townsfolk become poisoned, even stouthearted and virtuous farmer and family man John Proctor is falsely accused of witchcraft and must fight a corrupt court to protect his good name.
+The people of Salem are whipped into a bloodthirsty frenzy by a series of escalating misinterpretations after a group of teenage girls are accused of dancing devilishly in the woods.
+Fearing retribution, the girls begin a chain of finger-pointing until neighbor turns against neighbor, whispers become testimony, fabrications become facts, and a once powerless teenage girl suddenly has the ability to decide the fate of all those around her.
+As the hearts of the townsfolk become poisoned, even John Proctor, a principled farmer and family man, must wrestle with a corrupt court and his own transgressions to protect his innocent wife and his family’s good name.

 by Philip Dawkins

 Directed by Devon de Mayo

 Student matinees performed at 10am on Wednesday, February 14; Thursday, February 15; Friday, February 16; Tuesday, February 20; Wednesday, February 21; Thursday, February 22; Friday, February 23; Tuesday, February 27; Wednesday, February 28; Thursday, March 1; Friday, March 2.